 When reviewing your goals for the past year, you should take into consideration all the marketing channels, elements, and techniques that you invested in to achieve these goals.
 Whether its digital advertising, website, social, email.
 Rate each one based on its effectiveness and its returns.
 Which ones brought you the most returns?
 And which ones didn’t perform as well?
 This will be a great benchmark to leverage in the next year to fully understand which marketing channels were more successful and should be invested in.

 Now that you fully understand how the past year went, you should be prepared to strategically approach the next year’s marketing strategy.
 Your management team should set department and individuals goals and KPI’s for the upcoming year.
 Identify key campaigns or efforts that the company will invest in, specific goals for each, and assigned responsibilities for each employee.
 These objectives must be understood by all members of the marketing team and should align with the sales team’s objectives.

-- Who are we targeting in 2016?
-How will we reach them?
+4. Who are we targeting and how will we reach them?

 Nowadays, competition is vast in every industry.
 You can’t just create a product, put it up on a website, and hope customers will come flocking in.
 You have to clearly understand who your customers are, what their needs are, and what channels do they use.
 Depending on your product line offerings for 2016 or what markets you may be competing in; the target customer might change over time.
 Now is the time to identify key personas with persona mapping for all your target customers for 2016 so you can model your go-to-market strategy based on their needs.
 Share content that will resonate with them and introduce them to your product.